state-spaces/s4/README.md

 #### Pykeops

 This version is provided by the [pykeops library](https://www.kernel-operations.io/keops/index.html).
-Installation usually works out of the box with `pip install pykeops cmake` which are provided in the requirements file.
+Installation usually works out of the box with `pip install pykeops==1.5 cmake` which are provided in the requirements file.

 Note that running in a Colab requires installing a different pip package; instructions can be found in the pykeops documentation.